Italian Social Republic: Government

-The Government redacted a Constitution for the Italian Social Republic, but it was never discussed or approved.
-On 13 October 1943, it was announced that a Constitutent Assembly would be called to write a new Constitution, but that was cancelled by Mussolini on 14 November and delayed until after the end of the war.
+The Government wrote a constitution for the Italian Social Republic, but it was never discussed or approved.
+On 13 October 1943, the Government announced that a Constituent Assembly would be called to write a new constitution, but that was cancelled by Mussolini on 14 November 1943 and delayed until after the end of the war.
+The disintegration of the Italian Social Republic at the end of the war meant that no new constitution was written.

+The RSI was led by the Republican Fascist Party, established on 18 September 1943 out of the disbanded National Fascist Party.
+The party's official newspaper was Il Lavoro Fascista, formerly the publication of Fascist trade unions; Mussolini was largely indifferent toward the new paper and generally wrote on the Corriere della Sera instead.
+The Duce explicitly refused to revive his former newspaper Il Popolo d'Italia, not willing to let it become a mouthpiece of the German occupation.